 Asset groups provide different ways for members of your organization to grant access to, view, scan, and report on asset information.
+They are critical in allowing for targeted reporting of assets with similar characteristics and can also be used as the scope of scanning in Sites.
 Asset groups allow you to create logical groupings that you can configure to dynamically incorporate new assets that meet specific criteria.
 You can define an asset group within a site in order to scan based on these groupings.

 Using asset groups to your advantage

-One use case illustrates how asset groups can “spin off” organically from sites.
+The following use case illustrates how asset groups can spin off organically from sites.
 A bank purchases Nexpose with a fixed-number IP address license.
-The network topology includes one head office and 15 branches, all with similar “cookie-cutter” IP address schemes.
-The IP addresses in the first branch are all 10.1.1.x.; the addresses in the second branch are 10.1.2.x; and so on.
+The network topology includes one head office and 15 branches, all with similar cookie-cutter IP address schemes.
+The IP addresses in the first branch are all 10.1.1.x the addresses in the second branch are 10.1.2.x and so on.
 For each branch, whatever integer equals .x is a certain type of asset.
 For example .5 is always a server.